From downloading the plugin to requesting your first test payment, learn how to get started with the Checkout.com for Magento 2 plugin.

 composer require checkoutcom/magento2:<VERSION_NUMBER>

-- You should get a success message confirming the installation of Checkout.com php sdk and Checkout.com plugin.
+- You should get a success message confirming the installation of Checkout.com PHP SDK and our plugin.

 - The plugin is now installed, but you need to recompile your Magento 2 installation and clear the cache before configuring it.
-Type the following commands in turn:
+Type the following commands in order:

 php bin/magento setup:upgrade